VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `Rtl`: If set to true, the the form will be rendred Right-to-Left.
 Default is `true`.

+`CustomStyle`: Custom css style used for the whole form.

 ***Properties:***

 `DynamicFields`: Returns a list of fields rendered on page.

+`Properties`: return the list of elements used to rednder the dynamic form

 ***Methods:***